DevonArtmeier/Devons-Programmer-Calculator-Mobile/README.md

 # Devon's Programmer Calculator (Mobile)
 ![Calculator](CalculatorMobile.png)

-A port of the [quick and dirty calculator](https://github.com/DevonArtmeier/Devons-Programmer-Calculator) for programming purposes that I made to mobile devices.
+A port of the [quick and dirty calculator](https://github.com/DevonArtmeier/Devons-Programmer-Calculator) for programming purposes that I made to mobile devices using .NET MAUI.
 Supports:
 * Standard mathematical operations
 * Binary, octal, decimal, and hexadecimal numbers
 * Signed and unsigned numbers